UAmsterdam/IR/CRF_raw_data/README.md

 # CRF Model for Text Classification on RAW DATA

 This folder contains code for training, evaluating, and testing a Conditional Random Field (CRF) model for text classification tasks.
 The experiment is structured to facilitate data loading, feature extraction, model training, and evaluation.
-In this experiemnt, we have used raw sentences instead of pre-computed features(shared by Adam).
+In this experiment, we have used raw sentences instead of pre-computed features (shared by Adam).

 ## Code Structure